San Francisco Transbay Terminal: History

-The Terminal was designed by Timothy L. Pflueger in the Art Moderne style.

-Bids were taken for construction of the terminal in June 1937, excavation began on 29 July 1937, and the first steel was erected on 12 January 1938.
+The Terminal was designed by Timothy L. Pflueger, Arthur Brown Jr., and John Donovan in the Art Moderne style.
+Bids were taken for construction of the terminal in June 1937, excavation began on July 29, 1937, and the first steel was erected on January 12, 1938.
 Structural concrete was complete by May 1938.
 The San Francisco-Oakland Bay Bridge Electric Railway Terminal Building was formally dedicated on 14 January 1939.
 State Director of Public Works Frank W. Clark turned the facilities over to the State of California, as represented by Lieutenant Governor Ellis E. Patterson, who turned over management of the facility to the three electric railroad companies.
 State officials and guests rode electric trains to the opening ceremony.

 Construction of rail facilities (including laying tracks on the bridge and construction of the new San Francisco terminal) for the Bay Bridge had cost the state an estimated US$15,000,000, and the state had invested an additional US$3,666,129 in rolling stock, which was leased to the railroad companies.
 The terminal cost was estimated at US$2,300,000, and it was expected to serve upwards of 60,000 passengers per day.